idfy-io/idfy-sdk-python/README.md

 Supports Python 3.5 and above.
 (3.5, 3.6, 3.7)

 ## Installation
 The package is available on PyPI.
-Use of Pipenv is recommended(https://pipenv.readthedocs.io):
+Use of Pipenv is recommended (https://pipenv.readthedocs.io):

     pipenv install idfy-sdk

-Although it's just as easy to install without pipenv:
+Although it's just as easy to install without Pipenv:

     pip install idfy-sdk